-The Board of Retirement and the Board of Supervisors adopted Government Code Section 31618 in 1984, which established the Supplemental Retiree Benefit Reserve (SRBR) for KCERA.
+The Board of Retirement and the Kern County Board of Supervisors adopted Government Code Section 31618 on April 23, 1984, which provides for the establishment of the Supplemental Retiree Benefit Reserve (SRBR).
 The SRBR is used only for the benefit of future and current retired members and their beneficiaries.
-Benefits provided by the SRBR are determined by the Board of Retirement and are not guaranteed or vested.
-The SRBR currently provides for 80% purchasing power protection and a \$3,000 death benefit.
-As of January 1, 2015, the death benefit increased to \$5,000.
+The supplemental benefit is not a guaranteed benefit.
+The distribution of the SRBR is determined by the Board of Retirement.
+SRBR currently provides for 80% purchasing power protection and a \$5,000 death benefit.